Ibram X. Kendi: Center for Antiracist Research at Boston University

 In 2020, Kendi founded Boston University's Center for Antiracist Research under a five-year charter.
 In August 2020, Twitter co-founder Jack Dorsey donated $10 million to the center, and the center continued to receive $43 million in grants and gifts over the next three years.

 The center's Racial Data Lab produced the COVID Racial Data Tracker from April 2020 to March 2021, highlighting that Black Americans died at 1.4 times the rate of White Americans during the early months of the COVID-19 pandemic.
 In 2021, inspired by 19th-century abolitionist newspaper The Emancipator, the center launched a news website called The Emancipator in partnership with Bina Venkataraman of The Boston Globe.
 In June 2022, the center published essays from 35 Anti-Bigotry Fellows, which provided legal and statistical analysis on various forms of discrimination.

+In September 2023, the center reorganized and laid off several of the center's staff, prompting Boston University to open an inquiry "focused on the center's culture and its grant management practices," later expanded "to include the Center's management culture."
+On September 24, 2023, Stephanie Saul of The New York Times wrote about concerns surrounding the center's management and focus.
+Saul cited comments made by former staff and faculty members criticizing the center's leadership, productivity, ambitions, and stewardship of grants.
+During the investigation, Boston University professors attested to the center's issues, with one alleging that the center "was being mismanaged" and another commenting, "I don't know where the money is."
+Steph Solis of Axios noted that the scandal "cast a shadow" over the center, while Tyler Austin Harper, writing for The Washington Post, characterized Kendi's work at the center as "grift".
+In November 2023, Boston University announced that its audit had "found no issues with how CAR's finances were handled, showing that its expenditures were appropriately charged to their respective grant and gift accounts."
+In the same announcement, the university stated that it had hired the management consulting firm Korn Ferry to conduct an audit on the center's workplace culture and Kendi's leadership.
+Culminating in January 2024, that audit did not lead to punitive action.
+Rather it led Kendi and Boston University to modify the center's organizational structure.

-In January 2025, the Center for Antiracist Research's charter with the university was not renewed, as Kendi was hired by Howard University to serve as director of its new Institute for Advanced Study, which will focus on interdisciplinary research of the African diaspora.
+In January 2025 Kendi was hired by Howard University to serve as director of its new Institute for Advanced Study, focusing on interdisciplinary research of the African diaspora.
+Following Kendi's departure, Boston University did not renew the charter for the Center for Antiracist Research.